 Looking for free Valentine gifts to share with your loved one?
 These ideas won’t set you back and still have all the romance and hear that you’re searching for!

 When Bill and I first started dating, we would go ALL OUT on Valentine’s Day.
-I mean… we were psychotic.
-Dinners at Le Bernardin dropping $500 a meal was not an uncommon date.
-I don’t know WHY we thought we had to do SO much on the holiday.
+I’m talking about dinner at Le Bernardin and dropping $500 a meal!
+How ridiculous.

 Love is love, right?
 There’s no need to spend a ba-billion dollars to prove it.